Solve Equation in Excel (Table of Contents)

 i.e. ((D3-D2)/D2) *100

-It is the significant information which is required to solve any sort of equation using Solver Add-in in Excel.
-Now, select a cell D4, and I need to launch the Solver Add-in by clicking on the Data tab and select a Solver.
+To solve equations using Solver Add-in in Excel, you need to provide specific information.
+Now, select cell D4, and I need to launch the Solver Add-in by clicking on the Data tab and selecting a Solver.

-Once solver is selected, Solver parameter window appears, where you need to mention the “Target Cell” as “D4” cell reference in the set objective text box and select a radio button as “Value of”, In the text box of it set the targeted profit as 20 %
+Once the solver is selected, a Solver parameter window appears, where you need to mention the “Target Cell” as a “D4” cell reference in the set objective text box and select a radio button as “Value of”, In the text box of it set the targeted profit as 20 %

 In the “By changing variable cells”, select the range of D2 (Cost or stockiest Price per unit) and D3 (Selling Price per unit to customers) cell where it is mentioned as $D$2:$D$3 in the text box.

-After the addition of changing variable cell range, we need to add constraints; it is added by clicking on add under the subject to the constraints.
+After the addition of changing variable cell range, we need to add constraints; Click on “Add” under the subject to the constraints to add columns for each label and ensure proper mailing.

-Now, we added all the parameters; just we need to click on solve.
+We have added all the parameters; we just need to click on solve.

-It will ask whether you want to keep the solver solution along with original values; you can Select these options based on your requirement; here, in this scenario, I have selected Keep Solver Solution and click on the “Ok” button.
+It will ask whether you want to keep the solver solution and the original values.
+Select these options based on your requirement; I selected the Keep Solver Solution and clicked the “Ok” button in this scenario.

-Now, you will observe a change in the value in the cell D2 (Cost or stockiest Price per unit) and D3 (Selling Price per unit to customers) to 16000 and 19200 respectively to get the 20% Profit.
+Now, you will observe a change in the value in the cells D2 (Cost or stockiest Price per unit) and D3 (Selling Price per unit to customers) to 16000 and 19200, respectively, to get the 20% Profit.

-Things to Remember About Solve Equation in Excel
+Things to Remember About Solve Equations in Excel

-Most of the third party excel add-in program is available, that provides to solve equations & data analysis tools for statistical, financial and engineering data and Other tools & function which are used to solve equations in excel are:
+Most of the third-party Excel add-in program provides solve equations & data analysis tools for statistical, financial, and engineering data.
+Other tools & functions which are used to solve equations in Excel are:

-- What-If Analysis: It is also used to solve equations & data analysis, wherein it allows you to try out different values (scenarios) for formulas to get the desired output.
+- What-If Analysis: It is also used to solve equations & data analysis, allowing you to try out different values (scenarios) for formulas to get the desired output.

-- Goal Seek: It is an inbuilt function in excel under What-If Analysis, which helps us solve equations to source cell values until the desired output is achieved.
+- Goal Seek:it’s an inbuilt function under What-If Analysis that helps users solve equations by sourcing cell values until the desired output is achieved.

 Recommended Articles

-This is a guide to Solve Equation in Excel.
-Here we discuss how to add the Solver Add-in Tool and how to Solve equations with Solver Add-in Tool in excel.
+This is a guide to Solving Equation in Excel.
+Here we discuss how to add the Solver Add-in Tool and solve equations with Solver Add-in Tool in Excel.
 You can also go through our other suggested articles to learn more –